 - Letter of support from an academic.

-This summer school is organised in collaboration with the Swiss Agency for Development and Cooperation (SDC), the Institute of Health Equity, the World Health Organization (WHO) and Unisanté.
+This summer school is organised by the Faculty of Biology and Medicine of the University of Lausanne and Unisanté in collaboration with the Inselspital Bern, the Swiss Agency for Development and Cooperation (SDC), the Federal Office of Public Health (FOPH), Sonar Global, the Institute of Health Equity and the World Health Organization (WHO).